SoftwareAG/sagdevops-ci-infra/README.md

 # Command Central CI Infrastructure

-This project automates Software AG Infrastructure for Continuous Integration:
+This project automates provisioning of Software AG infrastructure for Continuous integration and deployment/delivery:

+* Jenkins OSS CI/CD server as a webapp on Command Central server
+* JFrog Artifactory OSS binary repository as webapp on Command Central server
-* Provision Asset Build Enviornment
+* SAG Asset Build Enviornment
-* Provision Deployer IS instance
+* SAG Deployer with WmTestSuite IS instance
+* SAG Designer with Local / Service Development

 ## Requirements